-Hall table in Red Gum with parquetry top
+Hall Table in Red Gum with Parquetry Top and Rice Dumpling Joinery

 Drawn in the air as much as it is built from timber.